OSF HealthCare: 2010s

+2020s

 In 2020, the Sisters expanded to the Chicago area with OSF HealthCare Little Company of Mary Medical Center in Evergreen Park.

 In 2021, Princeton’s Perry Memorial Hospital became a part of OSF HealthCare, now known as OSF HealthCare Saint Clare Medical Center.

 OSF HealthCare Divine Mercy Continuing Care Hospital, a long-term rehabilitation hospital, became wholly owned by OSF HealthCare in October 2023.

 OSF HealthCare Saint Katharine Medical Center in Dixon, Illinois became the 17th hospital in the Ministry on January 1, 2025.

 Operations

-Headquartered in Peoria, Illinois, OSF HealthCare employs almost 26,000 Mission Partners in 171 locations, including 17 hospitals, with 2,305 licensed beds, 200 OSF Medical Group primary care and specialty care clinics, 41 urgent care locations,] and two colleges of nursing throughout Illinois and Michigan.
+Headquartered in Peoria, Illinois, OSF HealthCare employs almost 26,000 Mission Partners in 171 locations, including 17 hospitals, with 2,305 licensed beds, 200 OSF Medical Group primary care and specialty care clinics, 41 urgent care locations, and two colleges of nursing throughout Illinois and Michigan.

 The OSF HealthCare physician network employs more than 2,215 primary care, specialist and advanced practice providers.

 The largest hospital, OSF Saint Francis Medical Center in Peoria, Illinois, is a tertiary care teaching center.
 Additionally, OSF Children’s Hospital of Illinois is the third largest pediatric hospital in Illinois.
+It ended it's 26 year partnership with St. Jude Children's Research Hospital in 2026.

 It also owns Pointcore, Inc., composed of health care-related businesses; OSF HealthCare Foundation, the philanthropic arm for the organization.

 OSF HealthCare Headquarters is located in Downtown Peoria and is home to Ministry Services, which provides corporate management services, as well as direction, consultation and assistance to the administration of the Ministry’s health care facilities.